 When rechargeable batteries are stored for a long time, they will self-discharge.
 You can recharge them to regain the lost charge.
 However, not all of the charge can be regained.

 For example, if batteries are left idle for months at a hot temperature, they might only retain 60% of their listed charge.
 The amount of charge that can be regained is called recoverable capacity.

 Did you ever hear that batteries should be completely empty before putting them to recharge?

-NiMH batteries aren’t usually effected and lithium batteries are never effected.
+NiMH batteries aren’t usually affected, and lithium batteries are never affected.

-This refers to how many times you can recharge a battery before it can’t be recharged again.
+This refers to how often you can recharge a battery before it can’t be recharged.
 In other words, the battery loses some recoverable capacity after each recharge cycle.

 This is how long you can expect the battery to last when stored properly.
 Note that the shelf life of a battery is related to its self-discharge rate and number of charging cycles.

-This refers to devices which require batteries but only use a small amount of energy.
-Examples include remote controls, smoke detectors and clocks.
+This refers to devices that require batteries but only use a small amount of energy.
+Examples include remote controls, smoke detectors, and clocks.